stijn-dejongh/lovecraft_public_domain/raw_converts/sm.md

 Great was the clamour in Laen; for smoke had been spied in the Hills of the Dragon.
-That surely meant the Stirrings of the Monster&mdash;the Monster who spat lava and shook the earth as he writhed in its depths.
+That surely meant the Stirrings of the Monster--the Monster who spat lava and shook the earth as he writhed in its depths.
 And when the men of Laen spoke together they swore to slay the Monster and keep his fiery breath from searing their minaret-studded city and toppling their alabaster domes.